This story starts with the acting class I took in my first semester of college at West Virginia University (WVU).

 Students in this class were required to watch all three of the WVU student theatre performances during the semester and write a commentary on them.
 Fortunately, the professor let us know that we could watch the performances free of charge if we volunteered to usher for them — an opportunity I continued to take advantage of throughout undergrad.
 It was while watching those plays during my first semester that I learned to notice the subtle movements of the actors, their expressions and gestures and their use of space, speech and silence.
 Importantly, I learned to discern what the effects of all these nuances were.
 Needless to say, I was always impressed by the performances.

 Despite the legend that there would be no free time during medical school, I maintained my interest in theater.
-While seeing a play called “Race” in the first semester of my MS-2 year, I again appreciated how much the acting enhanced the story.
+While seeing a play called “Race” in the first semester of my second year, I again appreciated how much the acting enhanced the story.
 I then consciously realized something that I likely already knew: Patients have poignant stories to tell about their health and experiences with health care, but physicians rarely ask about them.

 The opportunity to be immersed in learning the stories behind the health of patients is one of the things that drew me to medicine, and, indeed, it still intrigues me.
 More importantly, I was (and still am) intrigued by the opportunity and challenge of using the multiple streams of information patients present with to make functional improvements in their lives.
 With all this in mind, I formed a group called “Of the Mindful Physician” (the name was inspired by the way I title most of the poems I write) which had a three-fold mission: